usnistgov/jarvis/jarvis/sklearn/README.rst

-Files to run a machine learning on materials data
+Files to run a machine learning model on materials data

 Description of files